Suva Travel Guide

 It contains artifacts dating back 3,700 years to the days when indigenous tribes called Fiji home, massive double-hulled canoes islanders used to travel between islands centuries ago, and a rudder from the HMS Bounty, a ship which sank off the Pitcairn Islands after being hijacked by mutineers.

 To enjoy the experience properly, walk the exhibits clockwise, as it is ordered chronically in this direction.

-Next, spend an hour or so walking the halls of the Suva Municipal Market.
+Before visiting the next attraction, you’ll need some local currency.
+So to ensure everything goes smoothly, buy Fijian dollars online prior to visiting Suva.
+That way, you’ll enjoy your visit to Suva Municipal Market.
 Here, you will find locals going about their daily routine, buying an assortment of tropical fruits, vegetables, meats, clothes, and other goods they need.

 This is a great place to sample the agricultural bounty of Fiji – with an endless assortment of fruits which cost many times more per piece back home, take this opportunity to try dozens of different specimens.

 One thing to note: the crowds in this place can get unmanageable when a cruise ship is docked in port, so if you see scores of tourists surging into the market suddenly, go view other attractions and come back to the Suva market at a later time.

 If you have the chance to do so, pay a quick visit to the Sacred Heart Cathedral in Suva.
 Built in 1902 from sandstone imported from Australia, its design was inspired by cathedrals the architect had seen during their time in Rome.